Billie "Buckwheat" Thomas: Controversies

 Eddie Murphy performed a series of Buckwheat sketches on Saturday Night Live during the 1980s when he was a cast member, but Thomas's co-star George McFarland, who played "Spanky" in Little Rascals, made it clear that he hated Murphy's imitations: "I didn't care for them a bit.
 Mr. Murphy did a very poor imitation.
 He made Buckwheat into a stereotype that he wasn't, at the expense of the people in his family who are still alive."

 In 1990, the ABC newsmagazine 20/20 aired a segment featuring a man named Bill English, then a grocery bagger in Arizona, who claimed to be the adult Buckwheat.
-English's appearance prompted public objections from McFarland, who contacted media outlets following the broadcast to inform them that Thomas - the true Buckwheat - had been dead for ten years.
+English's appearance prompted public objections from McFarland, who contacted media outlets following the broadcast to inform them that Thomas – the true Buckwheat – had been dead for ten years.
 Despite being confronted by McFarland on the television newsmagazine A Current Affair, English, who died four years later at the age of 60, refused to retreat from his claim, maintaining that he had originated the role of Buckwheat, with other actors playing the character only after he had left it.

 The next week, 20/20 acknowledged on-air that English's claim had been false, and apologized for the interview.
 The fallout from this incident included the resignation of a 20/20 producer and a negligence lawsuit filed by the son of William Thomas.

+In July 2023, radio host Delk Kennedy of WKOM in Tennessee referred to White House press secretary Karine Jean-Pierre as "Buckwheat"; when some listeners criticized Kennedy's remarks he responded by saying the Buckwheat character was intelligent and his comment was a compliment.